williamsca/bargaining-upzone/README.md

 # bargaining-upzone
 How does bargaining between local governments and residential developers affect the housing market?

+# Memo
+Synthetic DiD regressions suggest a decline in permits *and* prices that begin about a year after PRA16.
+This pattern is consistent with a negative demand shock for single-family housing and not any story related to proffers.

+I find an imprecise increase in the number of 2+ unit dwellings.
+Is it possible that the reform had differential effects on single and multi-family units?
+Yes:
+- For SFD, proffers are transfer to existing homeowners to compensate for lower housing prices
+- For MFD, PRA16 is binding price ceiling that forces county to expand output?
+Effect is economically large but imprecise.

 # Proffer Reform Act of 2016
 Great background article: https://www.williamsmullen.com/news/dissecting-proffer-reform-bill